-- Place the cauliflower florets into a food processor and blitz until they are rice-like.
+- Place the cauliflower florets in a food processor and blitz until rice-like.

 - Add the rest of the coconut oil to the frying pan.
-Toss the cauliflower rice into the pan, along with the chopped parsley and cook until softened, approx. 5 minutes.
+Toss the cauliflower rice into the pan, along with the chopped parsley and cook until softened, approximately 5 minutes.

 - Place broccoli florets in a microwave safe bowl with some water and microwave on high until tender, approx. 5 minutes.

 - Cut the baby bok choy bunches into halves.
-Place a splash of boiling water into a medium frying pan and lay the bok choy in, cut side down.
+Add a splash of boiling water to a medium frying pan and lay the bok choy in, cut side down.
 Cook for 3-5 minutes over low heat until just cooked and tender.

 - To assemble, spoon the cauliflower rice into one side of your bowl.
 Place the broccoli and the bok choy on the other side.
-Top with sauteed mushrooms and crispy marinated tofu.
+Top with sautéed mushrooms and crispy marinated tofu.
 Garnish with sesame seeds and chili, if desired.
-Salt and pepper to taste.
+Season with salt and pepper to taste.